telerik/blazor-docs/components/treelist/editing/incell.md

 To add a new item, you must also add a [toolbar]({%slug treelist-toolbar%}) with an `Add` command. `OnCreate` will fire immediately when you click the `Add` button, see the [Notes](#notes) below.

-The `OnUpdate` event always fires for the last edited cell on the row - when you remove focus from the grid, or when you press `Enter` to go to the next row.
+The `OnUpdate` event always fires for the last edited cell on the row - when you remove focus from the treelist, or when you press `Enter` to go to the next row.

 >caption Reduced need for command buttons and user actions.
 The treelist events let you handle data operations in InCell edit mode (see the code comments for details)